noir-lang/noir/docs/docs/developers/getting_started/aztecjs-getting-started.md

 ## Next Steps

-Learn more about writing Aztec.nr contracts in the [Aztec.nr getting started guide](./aztecnr-getting-started.md).
+Learn more about writing Aztec.nr contracts on the [next page](./aztecnr-getting-started.md).